Fundraising for Your GIVE Excursion

-You should be able to volunteer despite financial circumstances and fundraising can make it possible!
-While getting ready to volunteer abroad with GIVE, share your future travel endeavors with friends, family, strangers, and classmates to help raise funds for your trip!
-By sharing about your GIVE trip, you can get people on board to help make it all possible!
-Not only will they be supporting you to empower marginalized communities, but their dollars will be going towards the projects you will be a part of abroad!
+Fundraising for volunteering abroad is easier than you think.
+When getting ready to volunteer abroad with GIVE, spread the word about future travel endeavors with friends, family members, strangers, and classmates to help you meet your fundraising goal!
+When you share, you can get people on board to help make it all possible.
+Not only will they be supporting you to empower our host communities, but their dollars will be going towards the projects you will be a part of abroad!

 Spots are filling up fast, and you can submit your trip dates in your Volunteer Profile and fundraise to reach your deposit!
 Treat your Volunteer Profile like a savings AND fundraising account: add money in increments or ask donors apply funds towards your trip.
-We’ll see that you’re working towards reserving your spot, so you’ll have priority over that trip date.
-Once you reach your deposit, the spot is yours!
+We’ll see that you’re working towards reserving your spot, so you’ll have priority on that trip date.
+As soon as you reach the deposit amount you’re guaranteed a spot on the trip.
 And the best part?!
 You’ll have access to our fundraising toolkit before you reach the full deposit!

 Organize fundraise outreach monthly: Whether it’s a social media post, sending letters, selling handmade items, or reaching out to local businesses, take a goal to do at least one fundraising effort every month.

 Express your passion for why you want to volunteer abroad: People will be more likely to support you when they hear your personal story.